 Here are just a few of these cherished books — note that many of them are perhaps lesser-known works by famous children’s book authors and illustrators you will already know and love.
-(And, you can thank me now for not including details about the sometimes gruesome but morally instructive volumes Sixty Saints for Girls and Sixty Saints for Boys in the 10-pack bargain; please, find other ways to teach your kids that they won’t always be popular by doing the right thing.
+(And, you can thank me now for not including details about the sometimes gruesome but morally instructive volumes Sixty Saints for Girls and Sixty Saints for Boys in the bargain; please, find other ways to teach your kids that they won’t always be popular by doing the right thing.
 Death by lion seems so extreme, even by today’s standards.)

 Story by Emmy Payne, pictures by H.A.
 Rey (of “Curious George” fame)

 Young Lentil of Alton, Ohio has a pretty happy life, with one exception — he wants to sing, but he can’t, no matter how hard he tries.
 (One might suggest being named after a legume isn’t an ideal setup for a contented childhood, but I digress...)
 The poor lad can’t even manage a proper pucker to whistle!
 The musically parched Lentil saves up his pennies (the year is 1940, friends) to buy himself a harmonica, and applies himself to becoming an expert player.
-When the small town’s irredeemably bitter grouch, Old Sneep (an epic codger), tries to derail a hero’s homecoming celebration, Lentil and his harmonica save the day.
+When the small town’s irredeemably bitter grouch, Old Sneep, tries to derail a hero’s homecoming celebration, Lentil and his harmonica save the day.

 By Bennett Cerf, drawings by Carl Rose

 Our hero Marvin is a bit of a miscreant, be warned.
 The book is a daisy-chain compilation of non-linear setups for bad puns and situational humor à la Marvin.
 It’s not really funny, but the book is surprisingly droll to young children.
 Ex: Marvin’s teacher asks him where we find elephants, and Marvin quips: “We do not have to find elephants.
 They are so big, they never get lost.”
 (You kind of need to see the pictures.)
-Dumb, but our kids cuh-racked up every time we read it.
+Dumb, you say?
+Sure, but our kids cuh-racked up every time we read it.
 I think the appeal must be the delight that comes from decoding the humor in playful language.
 And, yes, every kid loves a butthead, and Marvin is a total butthead.

 Story and illustrations by Doris Burn

 Here’s something I didn’t know all the years I read this meticulously and preciously illustrated book to my kids (gee, thanks, Wikipedia!): Doris Burn is a Northwest treasure; born in Portland and raised in Anacortes, she lived out her adult life on Waldron Island in the San Juans.
 This charming book details the attitude-altering adventure of a local “island” boy named Willy and a “summerfolk” (“Thick as sand fleas and twice as pesky...”) — that is, a city kid, named Fedderly, who is visiting the island for summer vacation.
 Their bridge to mutual appreciation builds over an action-packed day featuring a flotilla of boats, an impromptu brunch served on a mat of woven reeds, a sing-a-long about chortling muskrats and snorkeling turtles, a visit to a deep-woods canopy replete with trapezes, tree houses, climbing vines, swings and bouncing nets, and plenty of yodeling and whooping.
 Then there’s a stubbed toe.
 And “The Story of the Purple Glob.”
 And, finally, a “lupper” (the meal between lunch and supper, naturally) of deviled eggs and pickled pigs’ feet.
 I won’t bother to make an ultra-bright editorial comment with respect to any underlying message about overcoming social class prejudices.
-What I adore about this book is that it reminds me of the totally free-range childhood I experienced growing up in Colorado (though thankfully BB-gun free, because that would make me a bad mother).
+What I adore about this book is that it reminds me of the totally free-range childhood I experienced growing up in Colorado (though this story is thankfully BB-gun free).

 Story by Liesel Moak Skorpen, pictures by Doris Burn (here she is again!)